What are User Defined Fields?

 - Staff - Select groups of staff with the same role or individual staff.

-- Students - Select any student group, such as year group or custom group from past, current or future years.
+- Students - Select any student group, such as year group.
+Top Tip: To select students from past or future years, use a Custom Group.

 - Educational Institutions - Select the institutions.